-Estate Planning Attorneys in Seattle, Washington
+Estate Planning and Personal Injury Attorneys in Seattle, Washington

 At Byrd Garrett PLLC, we believe it’s never too early to prepare for the future.
 Our professional Estate Planning attorneys have built up a strong reputation for quality customized Estate Plans that serve residents of Seattle, Washington from all different walks of life.
 Estate Planning ensures that you, your family, and your assets will be taken care of no matter what happens.
 Because every family has different financial backgrounds, family dynamics and priorities, our Seattle Estate Planning lawyers are committed to understanding your preferences before the planning process begins.
 Our attorneys can prepare important legal documents such as Living Trusts, Wills, powers of attorney, and health care directives to ensure that your wishes are put in writing and made official.
 Additionally, we have experience and advanced knowledge of the Probate process, Trust Administration, Elder Law, nursing home planning, Medicaid planning, GLBT Estate Planning, special needs planning, and all aspects necessary for your Estate Plan.